-Following to the conference program, here you will find most of the contributions in different formats (image for posters; audio for Thursday sessions; and video for Friday sessions).
-We are uploading them progressively as they are getting ready…
+Following to the conference program, here you will chronologically find most of the contributions in different formats: image for posters, audio for Thursdays sessions and video for Fridays sessions (you can also find them on Vimeo platform).
+We will upload the discussion section of each session as soon as we can.

-AUTHORS INDEX (Click on the authors name to go straight to the presentation)
+AUTHORS INDEX (Click on the authors name to go straight to their presentation)

 SESSION 1.
 Thursday, Sep 05.